carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 Use this list to be sure you've given time and thought to each item.
 Not all items on this checklist are required, but all should be considered during planning.
 Details on specific recommendations are below.

 #### Technology choices
-- [ ] Video conferencing platform & procedures
+- [ ] Video conferencing platform and procedures
     - [ ] Monitoring communications
     - [ ] Managing breakouts (if applicable)
     - [ ] Muting